Image 1 of 6

 Get notified by email when this product is in stock.

 Long-awned wood grass is an attractive plant, especially in a small grouping.
-The leaves are at a 90-degree angle from the stem.
-It flowers in the summer and is wind pollinated like most grasses and sedges.
+The leaves are at a 90-degree angle from the stem, giving a somewhat tailored look to it.
+It flowers in the summer and is wind-pollinated, like most grasses and sedges.
 Once seeds are formed it has a very distinctive look due to the long awns attached to the seeds ( see photos).
 These long awns can attach to animal fur and so may be spread in this way.

 Long-awned wood grass can spread by rhizome.
 It is a host plant of the northern pearly eye butterfly.